 You can use the Scope menu in the Header bar to limit what you see, both in terms of the listed divisions and computers.
 Note that this is not entirely exclusive for Divisions as Uncategorized systems will also be shown in these lists.
-The reason for this is allowing a division administrator to be able to get their systems from uncategorized and take ownership in their division(s).
+The reason for this is allowing a division administrator to be able to get their systems from Uncategorized and take ownership in their division(s).
 You can then click the division in the side sub panel to truly limit the displayed list to that division.
 Another use is to set the Scope to a Tag, and see what Divisions have computers that are members of that Tag.
 Then when you click a division, you have a list that is double filtered by both Scope and Tag.

 You can also use the Search bar in the header bar to search for a device by name, or search for a user to see where that person may have last logged in, or even find all systems of a certain operating system version.
 In other words, the Search works on all data in the displayed columns.
 Further, it only applies to the devices currently listed as a result of filters.
-Combining the Scope and Divisions filtering options allows for robust and detailed results that can then be further quick searched, for example on a portion of a naming scheme, so show you a very specific set of results.
+Combining the Scope and Divisions filtering options allows for robust and detailed results that can then be further quick searched, for example on a portion of a naming scheme, to show you a very specific set of results.

 You can click any header item in the core pane to sort the list by that header.

 The drop down in the upper right has options to Anchor computers and Request Audit.
 Anchoring means the computer will not move based on things like AD mapping and Rules.
-An Audit request will be services when the computer next has an active session.
+An Audit request will be serviced when the computer next has an active session.
 To use these, select a computer, then shift or control click (based on platform) other computers.
 When you choose one of these two options, it will apply to the selected machines only.
 Be careful when selecting that you don't click on a computer name as that will take you to the computer Details (see below).

 At the bottom of the Divisions pane are Add, Remove, and Edit buttons for working with Divisions.
 To work with Sections you will need to use KeyConfigure.